paul121/cosmos-sdk/x/feegrant/spec/01_concepts.md

 +++ https://github.com/cosmos/cosmos-sdk/blob/691032b8be0f7539ec99f8882caecefc51f33d1f/proto/cosmos/feegrant/v1beta1/feegrant.proto#L13-L26

-- `spend_limit` is the limit of coins that are allowed to be used from the `granter` account.
+- `spend_limit` is the limit of coins that are allowed to be used from the `granter` account for each transaction.
 If it is empty, it assumes there's no spend limit, `grantee` can use any number of available tokens from `granter` account address before the expiration.

 - `expiration` specifies an optional time when this allowance expires.
 If the value is left empty, there is no expiry for the grant.